badfeather/bfnest/README.md

   * Find in files `'nest'` and replace with `'yourtextdomain'`
   * Find in files `nest_` and replace with `yourtextdomain`
   * Find in files `bad-feather-nest` and replace with `your-theme-name`
-  * Change the theme name and credit info in the `style.scss`, `style.less`, or `style.css` file, depending on whether you're using SASS or LESS.
+  * Change the theme name and credit info in the `assets/scss/style.scss` or `style.css` file, depending on whether you're using SASS.
 * Run `npm install` to install all the default grunt and bower dependencies

 ### Customizing